andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My hobby is to continously upgrade my home computer hardware, O/S and networking environment for experimentation with virtualisation, networking, security, databases, software development and latest technology trends to improve business outcomes.<br>
+My hobby is to continously upgrade my home computer hardware, O/S and networking environment for experimentation with virtualisation, networking, security, databases, software development and catching up on latest technology trends for improving business outcomes.<br>
-My current inpiration is to be the Web Development Advocate in the migration of business data and processes to the digital platform of my parent company.<br>
+My current determination is to be the Web Development Advocate in the migration of business data and processes to the digital platform of my parent company.<br>

 ---